Renew Your Credential or AIME Membership

 - I am behind on my renewal.
 What do I do now?

-- Can I renew by mail or fax?
+- Can I renew by mail?

 This invoice is not for renewal of your CAMT credential.
 Because the CAMT credential is accredited by ANSI, the credential does not require renewal and is good for life.
 The invoice is for the Apartment Institute for Maintenance Excellence (AIME) program.
 AIME is an optional membership program available only to CAMT credential holders.
 As a member of AIME, you will be acknowledged as a leader in the field of Apartment Maintenance with access to the most up-to-date information on industry regulations and other changing standards.
 You will also have the opportunity to take advantage of maintenance training designed specifically for CAMT credential holders.